 A combination of the above options

-You can mix and match any of the above options as long as you are eligible for those options individually.
+You can mix and match options one to three as long as you are eligible for those options individually.

 Transferring your AVC plan

 You have the right to transfer your AVC plan independently of your main LGPS benefits to one of more different pension arrangements, even if you are still paying into the main LGPS scheme.
 However, there are certain conditions that must be met: